ubante/oven/src/main/java/com/ubante/oven/hearthstone/README.md

 opp2(1228)
 ```

-6 waves could produce 12 games but opp2 and Elmo dropped the tourney quickly resulting in 9 waves.
+6 waves could produce 12 games but opp2 and Elmo dropped the tourney quickly resulting in 9 games.
-The PLAYER RECORDS looks wierd but otherwise, looking good.
+The PLAYER RECORDS looks weird but otherwise, looking good.

 # Next
 The Player objects should decide on their own when they're ready to play instead of